KRISH2003/TechHire-portal/README.md

 Test Credentials:

-Job Seeker
+Job Seeker:
-Email: ktomar2203@gmail.com
+- Email: ktomar2203@gmail.com
-password: krish@22
+- password: krish@22
-role: student
+- role: student

-Employer
+Employer:
-Email: sundar@gmail.com
+- Email: sundar@gmail.com
-password: sundar@22
+- password: sundar@22
-role: recruiter
+- role: recruiter

 Apart from this, you can create your own credentials using signUp button Then you add your own company and job listings from recruiter's credentials